jvican/sbt-release-early/README.md

 > — [Rick Sanchez](rick)

 `sbt-release-early` is an sbt plugin to follow the maxim `"Release early, release often"`.
-The major goal is to provide out-of-the-box support for automatic releases.
+It provides a way to release artifacts on merge in an easy way thanks to its support for automatic releases.
+*No user will ever beg you to release an artifact again*!

 ## Use